marcelohdez/.dotfiles/configs/nvim/README.md

-# 💤 LazyMama
+# Marcelo's LazyVim

-My rendition of LazyVim (have not changed much yet).
+Very close to stock this one.